What are these enemies? How do they affect us? Where are they? Are they visible or do they lurk in the shadows?

 Engage in active reprogramming of your thoughts and habits.
 This too is hard inner work.
 The cultural narrative in Western society is a thread of bias and prejudice that touches almost every aspect of life.

 By all means please include the study logical reasoning.
 There is also a suite of companion tools we highly recommend, spotting logical fallacies and the logical axioms.
 Using these tools will help you determine fact from fiction.
-The Enneagram Personality Profile is a tool which gives us insight into personality, and instinct.
+The Enneagram Personality Profile is a tool that gives us insight into personality, and instinct.
 Using this tool will help you understand how your basic thought patterns and desires are default settings.
 And, you have the ability to move beyond these limitations.

 4) Plant Seeds